Get in Touch

 Requirements

-Foundational knowledge of Windows environments is required; familiarity with Object-Oriented (OO) technologies is advantageous.
+A foundational understanding of Windows is required; familiarity with Object-Oriented (OO) technology is advantageous.

 21 Hours